Patrik Lövgren

 Sven Patrik Lövgren (born 12 October 1975 in Malmö) is a retired Swedish athlete who specialised in sprinting events.
 He enjoyed most success in the indoor 60 metres, making the final at several major championships.
-With 6.58, he is the joint Swedish record holder in that event, together with Peter Karlsson.
+With 6.58, he was the joint Swedish record holder in that event, together with Peter Karlsson.

 Sven Patrik Lövgren is the son of the successful athletes Sven-Åke Lövgren and Margareta Lövgren.